Urban Problems and Solutions in Poland (1 cr.)

 You will stay in clean, safe, centrally located and modernly equipped hotels/hostels in Warsaw and Krakow for the duration of the trip.
 The lodging will have internet connection and each room will have its own bathroom and clean sheets and towels provided.
 Both hotels/hostels are situated within easy distance to restaurants, shops and cafes.

-The program fee will be charged to your Bursar account in two installments:
+The Program Fee will be charged to your IU Bloomington Bursar account in two installments:

-If you are enrolled as a full-time undergraduate student on the Bloomington campus during the spring semester and enroll in the course as part of your block credits, there is no additional tuition cost to participate in this program.
+Note – for this course, if you are enrolled as a full-time undergraduate student on the Bloomington campus during the spring semester and enroll in the course as part of your block credits, there is no additional tuition cost to participate in this program.

-Students from other IU campuses, graduate students, and part-time students will pay for 1 credit hour of tuition, based on your student status on the Bloomington campus.
+Graduate students, students from other IU campuses, and part-time students will pay for 1 credit hour of tuition, based on your student status (resident/non-resident) on the Bloomington campus.

 Additional Costs